AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 This approach is recommended if this is the first Firewall instance to be attached to the gateway.

-This step launches a VM-Series and associates it with one of the FireNet gateways.
+This step launches a Firewall instance and associates it with one of the FireNet gateways.

 .. important::

-The VM-Series and the associated Aviatrix FireNet gateway above must be in the same AZ, and, we recommend that the Management Interface Subnet and Egress (untrust dataplane) Interface Subnet should not be in the same subnet.
+The Firewall instance and the associated Aviatrix FireNet gateway above must be in the same AZ, and, we recommend that the Management Interface Subnet and Egress (untrust dataplane) Interface Subnet should not be in the same subnet.

 7a.1 Launch and Attach
 ##########################